spruceid/wallet/README.md

 and [`SSI`](https://github.com/spruceid/ssi).

-These projects are all configured to work with relative paths by default, so it is recommended to clone them all under the same root directory, for example `$HOME/spruceid/{didkit,ssi,credible}`.
+These projects are all configured to work with relative paths by default, so it is recommended to clone them all under the same root directory, for exampl e `$HOME/spruceid/{didkit,ssi,credible}`.

 ## Platform Specific Instructions